metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 Generated module documentation is in markdown format, meaning the 3rd purpose is that project users and repository visitors can read module documentation on github site either manually or with `Get-Help -Online`

+`Update-HelpContent.ps1` script is not perfect and requires additional editing of help files once documentation was regenerated.

 ### In readme folder (general project documentation)